 2. Debates backed by facts and knowledge, not volume

-We saw news debates hit new lows in 2020, and we saw the hosts of these “debates” being called out by viewers for allowing such filth on air.
-After an entire year of defamatory and derogatory remarks being passed off as “news”, we hope that, in 2021, such debates will be won by verified information and facts and not by the loudest screamer in the room.
+We saw news debates hit new lows in 2021, and we saw the hosts of these “debates” being called out by viewers for allowing such filth on air.
+After an entire year of defamatory and derogatory remarks being passed off as “news”, we hope that, in 2022, such debates will be won by verified information and facts and not by the loudest screamer in the room.

 3. For women to feel secure, no matter where they are at any time of the day

-The 21st year of the 21st century is now upon us, yet the women of India still cannot feel safe in their own country.
-Law enforcement agencies and the judiciary continue to fail us every now and then. ((links)) And we continue to tell our daughters, sisters, friends, and ourselves about the dangers of going to a certain place at a certain time.
-We hope, rather optimistically, that by December 2021, we can see at least some progress towards making women feel safe at home, at work, and in public places.
+The 22nd year of the 21st century is now upon us, yet the women of India still cannot feel safe in their own country.
+Law enforcement agencies and the judiciary continue to fail us every now and then.
+And we continue to tell our daughters, sisters, friends, and ourselves about the dangers of going to a certain place at a certain time.
+We hope, rather optimistically, that we can see at least some progress towards making women feel safe at home, at work, and in public places.
 And no, we don’t mean pointing cameras at women and trying to figure out if they’re in distress or not.

 Image Source